 Our Global Learning program is deeply interconnected with our programs in World Languages, Community Engagement, and Diversity and Equity, and benefits from our partnership with the Ndonyo Wasin Primary School in Kenya.

-Packer is proud to be an innovator in the field of Pre-K-12 Global Learning.
-One of Packer’s signature programs is the International Symposium, in which every 10th Grade student travels abroad at no additional cost.
-From 2013 through 2018, the entire 10th Grade traveled together to the Andalucía region of Spain; beginning in 2019, the program will include travel to Greece and Peru.
+Packer is proud to be an innovator in the field of Pre-K-12 global learning.
+One of Packer’s signature programs is the International Symposium, in which students travel abroad at no additional cost.
+Between 2013 and 2020, Tenth Grade students participated in the program.
+Beginning in 2022, Eleventh Graders will participate.
+From 2013 through 2018, the entire grade traveled together to the Andalucía region of Spain; in 2019, Greece and Peru became the program's travel destinations.
 (Learn about our elective spring break travel programs.)

-In Greece, one group will explore the complexities of refugees, migration and diversity in modern Europe, while the other will examine climate change, entrepreneurship and sustainability on the island of Crete.
-In Peru, one group will offer innovative solutions to a developing rural area through a non-governmental organization, while the other will listen, observe, and work together in sustainable school-to-school partnerships.
+In Greece, one group explores the complexities of refugees, migration and diversity in modern Europe, while the other examines climate change, entrepreneurship, and sustainability on the island of Crete.
+In Peru, one group offers innovative solutions to a developing rural area through a non-governmental organization, while the other listens, observes, and works together in sustainable school-to-school partnerships.